WinawerLab/meg_utils/README.md

 		* HPC:				Scripts and functions to run analyses on the High Performance Cluster (HPC)
 		* Scripts:
 			* Analysis: 	Scripts and their subfunctions to run a full analysis trees
-			* Visualization:Scripts and functions to run full visualization analyses
+			* Visualization: Scripts and functions to run full visualization analyses
 	* sseeg
 	* ssmeg